Now it’s time to meet the warrior princess, our title character: Mulan from Mulan (1998)

 Mulan was well received in its original release, and is a film that a lot of people get attached to even to this day.
 It doesn’t follow the Disney formula as much as others (e.g. most importantly, Mulan is not a love story, although there’s a little bit of chemistry between Mulan and Shang.
 I’m glad they didn’t try to shoehorn it in simply for being a Disney flick).
 Unlike Pocahontas who was trying to follow up to the familiar Disney elements too much, Mulan does something different and tries to balance the Disney elements with something new and original.
 Mulan herself has a lot of followers and a lot of girls admire her.
 And when I was a kid, Mulan was my favourite Disney Princess and I watched the Mulan A LOT.
 Today, I still am attached to Mulan.

 Mulan is very kind and deeply cares for her family, and we feel that when we see her interact with them, especially her father.
 But what sets her apart from most Chinese women is that she is a bit of a klutz and not very elegant.
 Also, Chinese women at the time had to be reserved, obedient and silent, and Mulan is far from that: she’s more outspoken, tends to be late, and breaks the rules a lot.
 This becomes a problem for her as she fails at being a proper bride at the beginning of the film.
 Trying to meet up with other people’s expectations is not an easy job, especially when everyone’s behaviour is heavily influenced by social and cultural norms.
 Usually in a story like this you have a female protagonist who has something against society demanding her to fulfil the role considered to be strictly feminine, and they’d instead prefer to do something that is seen as typically masculine.
 But Mulan doesn’t have any problem with the role original designated for her.
 She doesn’t even have a problem with an arranged marriage.
-She was honestly trying to be a proper Chinese woman and trying her best.
+She was honestly trying to be a proper Chinese woman and trying her best to bring honour to her family, even if she wasn’t entirely sure about it.
 She’s just not cut out for this.
 This revelation makes her wonder about her own identity and how she can make herself and her family happy.
 “Reflection” is a song a lot of people could relate to, especially around Mulan’s age, because at that time in their lives they’re trying to figure out who they are, but they don’t want to disappoint the people they love.
 Sometimes they become worried about whether they can ever make something out of themselves, whether they’ll become something they’re not just to please their family, or whether their family will accept them for who they truly are.
 She’s a very relatable character in that sense, and I guess (like Ariel) teenagers can relate to her a lot.
 I like the fact that she wrote notes on her arm to cheat on the exam, and the scene where she’s waking up early in the morning and has this “I don’t want to go to school today” attitude.
 That’s pretty cute.
 That’s what normally most teenagers (and most people for that matter) would do at that age.
 I love small details like that, which make for lots of funny moments.

 That’s another thing that makes her stand out from other Disney Princesses.
 Characters like Belle and Jasmine already have a sense of who they are and won’t allow society or others to pressure them to become something they’re not.
 But Mulan doesn’t know who she is at the beginning of the film, which makes the storyline of the film all the more different from the usual formula: as well as standing up to one’s identity, Mulan DISCOVERS her identity.
 Mulan is trying to meet up with society’s expectations at first, but then she realises she can’t.
 She may not know who she really is, but all she knows by this point is that she IS NOT a typical Chinese lady.